 Would it have made a difference?

 I can’t definitively answer that.
 I can’t quantify the additional strain on my pelvic floor due to running or differentiate between the “damage” caused by running and that caused by labor and delivery.
-Maybe running less or not racing would have been enough to decrease the strain on my pelvic floor or maybe not running altogether would have been better.But based simply on personal experience I think it would have made a difference.
-I think that I would be in better shape postpartum had I not run and pursued other forms of exercise during my pregnancy.
+Maybe running less or not racing would have been enough to decrease the strain on my pelvic floor or maybe not running altogether would have been better.
+Though, based simply on personal experience, I think it would have made a difference.
+I think I would be in better shape postpartum had I pursued other forms of exercise during my pregnancy other than running.

 What alternative exercises have you enjoyed during pregnancy or postpartum?

 Related articles I’ve found helpful: